oxdc/tiddly/readme.md

 # Tiddly

-A Electron desktop application for [TiddlyWiki](https://tiddlywiki.com/) on Node.js
+An Electron desktop application for [TiddlyWiki](https://tiddlywiki.com/) on Node.js

 > TiddlyWiki
 >